MicrosoftDocs/iis-docs/iis/media/streaming-media-conference-workshops/live-broadcasting-with-silverlight-and-windows-media-streaming-media-west-2009.md

 ---
-title: "Live Broadcasting with Silverlight and Windows Media | Microsoft Docs"
+title: "Live Broadcasting with Silverlight and Windows Media"
 author: Microsoft
-description: "This video is from the 'Live Broadcasting with Silverlight and Windows Media' pre-conference workshop conducted by Chris Knowlton at Streaming Media West in..." ms.author: iiscontent
+description: "This video is from the 'Live Broadcasting with Silverlight and Windows Media' pre-conference workshop conducted by Chris Knowlton at Streaming Media West in..." ms.date: 02/24/2010 ms.assetid: de0abdfd-dc95-4148-9233-985df6757847 msc.legacyurl: /learn/media/streaming-media-conference-workshops/live-broadcasting-with-silverlight-and-windows-media-streaming-media-west-2009 msc.type: video
-manager: soshir
-ms.date: 02/24/2010
-ms.topic: article
-ms.assetid: de0abdfd-dc95-4148-9233-985df6757847
-ms.technology: iis-media
-ms.prod: iis
-msc.legacyurl: /learn/media/streaming-media-conference-workshops/live-broadcasting-with-silverlight-and-windows-media-streaming-media-west-2009
-msc.type: video
 ---